 - 1 handful thai basil, (optional)

-- 2 tbsp fish sauce, (omit if vegan)
+- 2 tablespoon fish sauce, (omit if vegan)

-- 1 tbsp chili crisp or chili paste, (optional)
+- 1 tablespoon chili crisp or chili paste, (optional)

 - cilantro and chopped peanuts, (for serving)